psu13/mutable-hakyll/posts/deep-fusion-camera-fusion.md

   established above.

 - Finally, all the special computational camera modes (night mode, macro, etc) all fall back to 12MP.
-At least that's the best guess we have as of this writing
+At least that's the best guess we have as of this writing.
+What this means is even with all of the elaborate machinery above, most of your food pictures will still be 12MP.
+Which means most of your pictures will be 12MP.

 - Also I have a new second button on the side of the phone.
 The nice thing it does is instantly open the camera app.
 It can also be a shutter button.
 But if you are used to